Scripter17/url-cleaner/README.md

 As with Tor, protests, and anything else where privacy matters, safety comes in numbers.

-### Canonicalization

-There is a vague notion of "canonical" URLs.
-One where every URL with its semantics can be converted into the canonical form with no external details.

-For example, `https://amazon.com/product-name-here/dp/PRODUCTID` can be "canonicalized" to `https://amazon.com/dp/PRODUCTID`.

-I have not yet decided if I want to remove the `minimize` flag and/or just make it the default behavior.

-Input on the matter would be appreciated.

 ## Basic usage

 By default, compiling URL Cleaner includes the [`default-config.json`](default-config.json) file in the binary.
 Because of this, URL Cleaner can be used simply with `url-cleaner "https://example.com/of?a=dirty#url"`.